bxparks/AUnit/README.md

 }
 ```

-The verbosity rules are more primitive (and simpler) than ArduinoUnit The each
+The verbosity rules are more primitive (and simpler) than ArduinoUnit.
+Each
 flag below is a bit field that controls whether certain messages are enabled
 or disabled.
 There is no concept of a "minimum" or "maximum" verbosity.
 Also,
 the verbosity of an individual test case cannot be independently controlled, the